The Goodmans 241H/1214/8 - 12" speaker, heavy magnet

 On the left, a cab in Italy accompanying AC100 serial no. 1534.
 Centre: a cab currently in the USA - note the quadripartite back, and the XLR connector on the lowest board.
 Right: a cab formerly in Italy, now in the UK.
 See below for further images of all three.

 First three pictures: Selmer Zodiacs and Thunderbirds.
-Last two: two Goodmans of a similar sort (though with only four spokes); and a 15" driver with a label in loopy green script.
-Images from Steve Russell and Tim Fletcher's fantastic Selmer site.
+Four and five: two Goodmans of a similar sort (though with only four spokes); last, a 15" driver with a label in loopy green script.
+Images from Steve Russell and Tim Fletcher's Selmer site.

 1) acquired in the US by its former owner in 1966.

 Perhaps an English-made cabinet for an early American solid state Super Beatle amp.
 Owned by Denis Girard.
 The cabinet has a four-part back (no other example has yet surfaced) and there are hooded castors on the trolley.
 The baffle is birch ply.
 Note that the XLR plug is on the lowest back board, as were those of the cabinets used by the Beatles at Paris in June 1965.

 2) acquired in Italy in the 1990s, accompanying AC100 serial no. 1534.

 Chassis number 1918.
-A beautifully restored AC100 (restored by the amp's owner: Andrea Spallone - Guitar Repairs, Campobasso - Italy).
+A nicely restored AC100 (restored by the amp's owner: Andrea Spallone - Guitar Repairs, Campobasso - Italy).
 Thanks to Andrea for the details.
 Of great interest is the cab with its set of Goodmans speakers and horns - see this page.
 The cab is certainly English as its baffle, back boards, and capacitors indicate.
 Note though that the metal handwheel (picture 13) has US-style incised letters.
-UK-made handwheels have letters in sunken relief.
+UK-made handwheels generally - note the qualification - have letters in sunken relief.
 The ones accomanying these Goodmans cabs are evidently exceptions (as below and above).